NethServer/ns8-docs/install.rst

 Virtualization platform specific notes:

-- Debian image could be currently used only for local virtualization platform
 - On VMWare, you must configure the virtual machine to use IDE driver for the disk
-- When using RHEL-based images on Proxmox, change the default CPU model to anything other than ``kvm64``
+- When using the image on Proxmox, change the default CPU model to anything other than ``kvm64``

 .. _post-install-steps: